A Chinese-Filipino finally puts the dilemma to rest

-But guess which one is the more appropriate greeting when you are in the Philippines?
-(Actually, it doesn't even mean "Happy New Year."
-More on this later.)
+Which one is the more approriate term when you are in the Philippines?
+(Actually, one term doesn't even mean "Happy New Year.")

 “Kung Hei Fat Choi” has obviously been the more popular one, commonly said and printed on banners, advertisements and different forms of media.
 But this greeting is Cantonese.